Clausal — Syntax Design¶

 # Higher-order list predicates

-MapList(GOAL, [1, 2, 3]), # check GOAL on each element
+maplist(GOAL, [1, 2, 3]), # check GOAL on each element

-MapList(GOAL, XS, YS), # map GOAL(X, Y) over list
+maplist(GOAL, XS, YS), # map GOAL(X, Y) over list

-Filter(GOAL, LIST, KEPT), # keep where GOAL succeeds
+include(GOAL, LIST, KEPT), # keep where GOAL succeeds

-Exclude(GOAL, LIST, REMOVED), # keep where GOAL fails
+exclude(GOAL, LIST, REMOVED), # keep where GOAL fails

-FoldLeft(GOAL, LIST, ACC0, RESULT), # left fold with GOAL(Elem, Acc, Next)
+foldl(GOAL, LIST, ACC0, RESULT), # left fold with GOAL(Elem, Acc, Next)

-GetItem(INDEX, LIST, ELEM), # 0-based index access
+list_item(INDEX, LIST, ELEM), # 0-based index access

-InCheck(ELEM, LIST), # deterministic membership check
+in_check(ELEM, LIST), # deterministic membership check

-Unpack(TERM, LIST), # decompose/construct term
+unpack(TERM, LIST), # decompose/construct term